Get Rich Quick

 Internal Offences – these are the negative and unfavourable thoughts we may habour against others.
 We may neither express nor act on them, and they don’t yield any reaction per se, but are nevertheless dangerous because they are often the beginning of bigger things.
 Lingering thoughts tend to manifest in words and actions.

 Inadvertent Offences – sometimes we act in ways where we inadvertently offend someone.
-Seeing their disapproval, we can always seek clarity and forgiveness, and in this way resolve any issues before they evolve into something bigger.
+Seeing their disapproval, we can always seek clarity and forgiveness, and in this way resolve any issues before they manifest into something bigger.
 A devotee is always ready to take the humble position and apologise when necessary.

 Though we can always justify our acts and argue that others are being unreasonable, a devotee is extra careful when it comes to offences, knowing that any misjudgment can be critically dangerous.
 If we see each one of these offences, though they vary in severity, they all have their root in a lack of sensitivity.
 In spiritual life, as we attempt to make the shift from selfishness to selflessness, one key quality required in the transition phase is sensitivity.
 While we still function in the world with the mentality that we are at the centre, the potential for offence will be very high.
 As we learn to be more sensitive to the needs, feelings and well-being of others, we not only guard ourselves against offence, but begin to experience much more satisfying relationships.